In addition to our Zoom and in-person meetings, BGC members are also invited to view past recorded presentations at your leisure (password-protected):

 Members who are registered for 2026 will receive an invitation by email.
 To request or renew a membership or to arrange a guest pass, please refer to the Membership page.

-March 25, 2026: Zoom Event hosted by the Pointe Claire Horticultural Society, details to come
+March 25, 2026: PCHS Zoom Event : “The All Season Herbal Garden”, presented by Ana Dushyna, hosted by the Pointe Claire Horticultural Society

 Location: Virtual